justvanrossum/drawbot-skia/README.md

 Some parts of the DrawBot API will be hard or impractical to duplicate.

-Skia has only low level support for text, so we'll have to do Unicode processing, line wrapping and shaping ourselves.
+Skia has only low level support for text, so we'll have to do Unicode processing, line wrapping, hyphenation, and shaping ourselves.
 In other words, `textBox()` will be a tough one to crack.

 Generally, 100% text compatibility with DrawBot should not be top priority, as matching CoreText behavior will be a huge challenge.